NDSS 2022 Student Grant

 The Symposium is a hybrid event and includes in-person and virtual participation options for the symposium and co-located workshops.
 Support for students is available for both those attending in-person in San Diego, California, and virtually.
 The grant will cover registration fees for the event and may also cover some travel expenses to the in-person event, which will be approved on a case-by-case basis.

-The deadline to apply for a student grants is 24 January 2022.
+The deadline to apply for a student grant is 5:00 pm PST (UTC -8) on Tuesday 22 February.

 - A completed online student grant application.